wistia/wistia-open-docs/_posts/2012-07-03-player-api.md

+---
+layout: post
+category: For Developers
+for_developers: true
-# Wistia Video Player API
+title: Wistia Video Player API

-## Overview

-The Wistia video player has a JavaScript API which supports a number of ways to interact with and control the video player.
-It uses the same interface for both Flash and HTML5 versions of the player, and provides convenience functions to accomplish common goals.

-**Note:** for custom javascript you write to interface with a Wistia embed, add it to your source *under* the Wistia embed (ie. the footer)
+post_intro: <p>The Wistia video player has a JavaScript API which supports a number of ways to interact with and control the video player.
+It uses the same interface for both Flash and HTML5 versions of the player, and provides convenience functions to accomplish common goals.</p><p><strong>Note:</strong> for custom javascript you write to interface with a Wistia embed, add it to your source *under* the Wistia embed (ie. the footer).</p>
+---

 ## The Methods